Personal Injury Terms

-Under the limitation rules, where an individual is bringing a claim for compensation, court proceedings must be commenced within 3 years of the date of the accident, failing which will result in the claimant losing the right to bring his or her claim forward.
-If the fault of the other party can be proved, the injury party may be entitled to claim for compensation from that party.
+Under the limitation rules, where an individual is bringing a claim for compensation, court proceedings must be commenced within 3 years of the date of the accident, failing which the claimant will lose the right to bring his or her claim forward.
+If the fault of the other party can be proved, the injured party may be entitled to claim for compensation from that party.

-Asbestos is a set of minerals; they are long and thin fibrous crystals that has excellent heat and cold resistance.
-The prolonged inhalation of these can cause serious illnesses.
-Asbestos is very dangerous and can cause many different illnesses, lung cancer and a deadly cancer known as mesothelioma (see below).
-Long exposure to high concentrations of asbestos fibers will cause health problems.
+Asbestos is a set of minerals; they are long and thin fibrous crystals that have excellent heat and cold resistance.
+The inhalation of these can cause serious illnesses.
+Asbestos is very dangerous and can cause many different illnesses including lung cancer and a deadly cancer known as mesothelioma (see below).

-Asbestosis is a lung disease caused by the inhalation of asbestos fibres.
+Asbestosis is a lung disease caused by the inhalation of significant quanitites of asbestos fibres.
 It can cause problems with your breathing. (see above)

-Industrial asthma is caused by exposure and inhalation of harmful chemicals; dusts, gases or substances that cause breathing problems.
+Industrial asthma is caused by exposure to and inhalation of harmful chemicals, dusts, gases or substances that cause breathing problems.

 Asthmagen is a chemical substance which can cause propensity to cause Asthma.

-ATE is a type of insurance that protects a Solicitor’s client when or after that person becomes aware of the need to litigate to protect their interests.
+ATE is a type of insurance that protects a Solicitor’s client when or after that person becomes aware of a claim.
+The insurance covers a client for legal fees when the claim in unsuccessful.

-You are known to have breached a statutory duty by failure of complying with the legal responsibilities or breached any duty in an Act or Regulations.
+You are known to have breached a statutory duty by failure to comply with your legal responsibilities or breached any duty in an Act or Regulations.

-BTE is an insurance taken to provide you with the cost for legal fees involved in litigation.
-This type of insurance is usually is taken out in litigation matters, car insurance, home insurance policy, accidents or diseases, or other events before the problem arises.
+BTE is an insurance taken out to provide you with cover for the cost for legal fees involved in litigation.
+This type of insurance is usually attached to household or car insurance policies, credit cards or other insurance or financial arrangements which can cover you for personal injury claims.

 The Criminal Injuries Compensation Scheme is governed by The Criminal Injuries Compensation Act 1995.